 or, equivalently, such that

 We now introduce the $\Bbbk$-module

 by setting

-The goal of this section is to promote this module to a $\N^I\times \N^I$ graded algebra and to recover the twisted CoHA $\CoHA_\tau$ from $\CoHA_{\text{ab},\tau}$.
-For similar constructions in a different framework, see \cite{Davison_critical_CoHA}\cite{padurariu_KHA}.
-We remark that the need to add the factor $\s^\perp=\n\oplus\n^\vee$ and to introduce the horizontal maps in the diagram \eqref{abelianization diagram CoHA} is due to the fact that we want to reproduce $\CoHA_\tau$ rather than the untwisted $\CoHA$.
+The goal of this section is to promote this module to a $\N^I\times \N^I$-graded algebra and to recover the twisted CoHA $\CoHA_\tau$ from $\CoHA_{\text{ab},\tau}$.
+For similar constructions in a different framework, see \cite{Davison_critical_CoHA, padurariu_KHA}.
+We remark that the need to add the factor $\s^\perp$ and to introduce the horizontal maps in the diagram \eqref{abelianization diagram CoHA} is because we want to reproduce $\CoHA_\tau$ rather than the untwisted $\CoHA$.